X-lab-3D/swiftmhc/README.md

 The file `results/results.csv` will hold the BA and class values per MHC-peptide combination.
 Note that the affinities in this file are not IC50 or Kd.
 They correspond to `1 - log_50000(IC50)` or `1 - log_50000(Kd)`.

-If the flag `--with-energy-minimization` is used for the command `swiftmhc_predict`, SwiftMHC will run OpenMM with an amber99sb/tip3p forcefield to refine the final structure.
+If the flag `--with-energy-minimization` is used for the command `swiftmhc_predict.py`, SwiftMHC will run OpenMM with an amber99sb/tip3p forcefield to refine the final structure.

 To predict just the binding affinity without a structure, set `--num-builders` to 0, for example:
 ```
-swiftmhc_predict --num-builders 0 \
+swiftmhc_predict.py --num-builders 0 \
     --batch-size 1 \
     trained-models/8k-trained-model.pth \
     data/example-inference-data-table.csv \